-Recent data has confirmed that for the first time since the Industrial Revolution, the UK is gaining more energy from zero-carbon sources than it is from fossil fuels.
+Recent data has confirmed that, for the first time since the Industrial Revolution, the UK is gaining more energy from zero-carbon sources than it is from fossil fuels.
 The latest figures show that the UK is on its way to meeting climate change goals, with renewable energy use overtaking fossil fuels representing a significant step in the right direction.

 July To September Saw More Energy Generated From Renewables

 The climate website Carbon Brief recently released data of an analysis it had made on the sources of energy being used in the UK.
 It found that between July to September of this year, the use of renewable energy finally overtook that of their fossil fuel counterparts.
-Data showed that renewables generated 29.5 terawatt hours, compared with fossil fuels which generated 29.1 terawatt hours over the same time period.
+Data showed that renewables generated 29.5 terawatt-hours, compared with fossil fuels which generated 29.1 terawatt-hours over the same time period.

-This represents a significant change in the status quo, given that back in 2010, the difference in energy generation was much more heavily swayed in favor of fossil fuels, with them generating almost 10 times the amount of energy of that created by renewables.
+This represents a significant change in the status quo, given that back in 2010, the difference in energy generation was much more heavily swayed in favor of fossil fuels, with them generating almost 10 times the amount of energy created by renewables.

 One of the main reasons for the continuing adoption of renewables has been the lowering cost that has resulted, in part, due to the advancement in renewable technology that has been made in recent years.
 In fact, recent reports claim that from next year renewables will be consistently cheaper than fossil fuels, making them an even more attractive and viable option.